Okiek people: Language

+Linguistically, the Ogiek (or Okiek) speak a collection of Southern Nilotic dialects within the Kalenjin macrolanguage, though their tongue is distinct for its specialized vocabulary regarding forest ecology and beekeeping—terms often absent in the pastoralist-focused dialects of their neighbors.
+While the ethnic population is over 52,000, the UNESCO Atlas of the World's Languages in Danger classifies their language as critically endangered, with fluent speakers possibly numbering as few as 500 as younger generations shift toward Kipsigis, Maasai, or Swahili.
+Despite this shift, the language remains a vital cultural marker of their identity as "caretakers" of the forest, preserving an ancient linguistic layer that predates the arrival of larger migratory groups in the East African highlands.

 Land disputes

 The Ogiek have made numerous claims against the government of Kenya alleging unfair treatment, especially that they have been illegally dispossessed of their land.

 Timsales Ltd is active in deforestation in its area for long.
 It is partly owned by relatives of former presidents Kenyatta and Moi.

 On June 23, 2022, the African Court on Human and Peoples' Rights ruled that the Kenyan government must pay the Okiek 157,850,000 shillings for decades of material and moral damages, recognize their indigeneity and help get them official titles to their ancestral lands.